 The following series of questions pertains to Part I of the Redox Titration Experiment, where you are to calculate the molarity of the sodium thiosulfate standard solution.
-Below are the post-lab questions as they appear in the online post-lab.
-Please answer all these questions moving to the online portion of the post-lab.

-- 1. Enter the precise mass in GRAMS of the potassium iodate used to prepare your primary standard solution.
-Your mass precision should be reported to a thousandth of a gram.
-(Use three significant figures.) - 2.
-If one had weighed out precisely 0.500 g of KIO3 for the primary standard solution and dissolved it in enough deionized water to make a 250 mL solution, the molarity of that solution would be 0.00935 M. Enter your calculated molarity of the primary standard KIO3 solution.
-Use three significant figures. - 3.
-Standardization of the sodium thiosulfate solution using the potassium iodate primary standard solution.
-We must examine each of the three acceptable trials.
-First, let's consider the analyte volume.
-You were instructed to pipet a 10.00 mL aliquots of potassium iodate into an Erlenmeyer flask for each analyte sample to be titrated.
-For each trial, enter the precise volume in mL of potassium iodate solution used in the standardization of sodium thiosulfate (e.g. 10.00 mL). - 4.
-Standardization of the sodium thiosulfate solution using the potassium iodate primary standard solution.
-Now, we will examine the volumes of titrant and sodium thiosulfate used in each trial.
-Your titration volumes of the sodium thiosulfate solution should be approximately 10-15 mL.
-For each trial, enter the precise volume in mL of sodium thiosulfate solution used in the titration of your potassium iodate solution (e.g. 11.43 mL). - 5.
-Using the volumes of sodium thiosulfate solution, you just entered and the molarity of the potassium iodate primary standard solution, calculate the molarity of the sodium thiosulfate secondary standard solution for each trial.
-Enter your calculated molarity of the sodium thiosulfate solution for each of the trials.
-Be sure to enter your calculated molarities in the corresponding order that you entered your sodium thiosulfate volumes previously.
-The sodium thiosulfate volume you entered for entry #1 above should correspond to the sodium thiosulfate molarity that you enter for entry #1 here.
-Use three significant figures. - 6.
-The molarity of the sodium thiosulfate solution is taken as the average of the three trials.
-Please enter the average molarity using three significant figures. - 7.
-Please enter the standard deviation of the sodium thiosulfate molarity.
+- 1. What is the mass in GRAMS of the potassium iodate you used to prepare your primary standard solution?
+Your mass precision should be reported to a thousandth of a gram. - 2.
+If one had weighed out precisely 0.500 g of KIO_3 for the primary standard solution and dissolved it in enough deionized water to make a 250 mL solution, the molarity of that solution would be 0.00935 M. Using the mass of potassium iodate (reported to a thousandth of a gram) you used to prepare the primary standard solution, calculate the molarity of your primary standard KIO3 solution. - 3.
+For each of your trials, what is the precise volume in mL of the potassium iodate solution used in the standardization of sodium thiosulfate (e.g. 10.00 mL)? - 4.
+For each of your trials, what is the precise volume in mL of the sodium thiosulfate solution used in the titration of your potassium iodate solution (e.g. 11.43 mL)? - 5.
+For each of your trials, calculate the molarity of your sodium thiosulfate solution using the molarity of your potassium iodate solution, the volume of potassium iodate solution used, and the volume of sodium thiosulfate used in the titration of your potassium iodate solution. - 6.
+Calculate the average molarity of your sodium thiosulfate solution. - 7.
+Calculate the standard deviation of the molarities of the sodium thiosulfate solution.

-Part II
+Part II.
+Analysis of Bleach